Darden Restaurants Recent Insider Activity

 Darden Restaurants is the largest restaurant operator in the us full-service space, with consolidated revenue of $11.4 billion in fiscal 2024 resulting in 3%-4% full-service market share (per NRA data and our calculations).
 The company maintains a portfolio of 10 restaurant brands: Olive Garden, LongHorn Steakhouse, Cheddar's Scratch Kitchen, Ruth's Chris, Yard House, The Capital Grille, Seasons 52, Eddie V's, Bahama Breeze, and The Capital Burger.
 Darden generates revenue almost exclusively from company-owned restaurants, though a small network of franchised restaurants and consumer-packaged goods sales through the traditional grocery channel contribute modestly.
 As of the end of its fiscal 2024, the company operated 2,031 restaurants in the us.

-Revenue Growth: Darden Restaurants's revenue growth over a period of 3 months has been noteworthy.
-As of 31 August, 2024, the company achieved a revenue growth rate of approximately 0.97%.
-This indicates a substantial increase in the company's top-line earnings.
+Revenue Growth: Darden Restaurants's remarkable performance in 3 months is evident.
+As of 31 August, 2024, the company achieved an impressive revenue growth rate of 0.97%.
+This signifies a substantial increase in the company's top-line earnings.
 When compared to others in the Consumer Discretionary sector, the company faces challenges, achieving a growth rate lower than the average among peers.

-Gross Margin: The company shows a low gross margin of 20.41%, indicating concerns regarding cost management and overall profitability relative to its industry counterparts.
+Gross Margin: The company faces challenges with a low gross margin of 20.41%, suggesting potential difficulties in cost control and profitability compared to its peers.

-Earnings per Share (EPS): Darden Restaurants's EPS is notably higher than the industry average.
-The company achieved a positive bottom-line trend with a current EPS of 1.75.
+Earnings per Share (EPS): Darden Restaurants's EPS outshines the industry average, indicating a strong bottom-line trend with a current EPS of 1.75.

 Debt Management: Darden Restaurants's debt-to-equity ratio is below the industry average.
 With a ratio of 2.48, the company relies less on debt financing, maintaining a healthier balance between debt and equity, which can be viewed positively by investors.

-EV/EBITDA Analysis (Enterprise Value to its Earnings Before Interest, Taxes, Depreciation & Amortization): With an EV/EBITDA ratio lower than industry averages at 13.23, Darden Restaurants could be considered undervalued.
+EV/EBITDA Analysis (Enterprise Value to its Earnings Before Interest, Taxes, Depreciation & Amortization): Darden Restaurants's EV/EBITDA ratio at 13.2 suggests potential undervaluation, falling below industry averages.

 Now trade stocks online commission free with Charles Schwab, a trusted and complete investment firm.

-When dissecting transactions, the focal point for investors is often those occurring in the open market, meticulously detailed in Table I of the Form 4 filing.
+Navigating through the landscape of transactions, investors often prioritize those unfolding in the open market, precisely detailed in Table I of the Form 4 filing.
 A P in Box 3 denotes a purchase, while S signifies a sale.
-Transaction code C indicates the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.
+Transaction code C signals the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.

 Check Out The Full List Of Darden Restaurants's Insider Trades.